 An e-Reader can do a world of good for both children who do and don’t like to read – and with reading being such a critical skill, it makes sense to foster it in all ways possible.

-A Kindle is an almost endless respiratory of knowledge and entertainment, and if your child isn't a big fan of books it can help them warm up a bit by offering variety, an engaging display, and resources such as audiobooks or interactive stories.
+Some people say Kindle books are almost endless respiratory of knowledge and entertainment, and if your child isn’t a big fan of books it can help them warm up a bit by offering variety, an engaging display, and resources such as audio-books or interactive stories.

 If you aren’t sure your child is ready to regularly use electronics, a Kindle may not be a great choice for you.
 Every family has different expectations for “screen time” and age-appropriate tech use, so make sure to take your own values into consideration.